vermontJC/redux-chat-front/README.md

 npm start
 ```

-Once backend is up and running, just navigate to the desired sample source folder, for example, start from the beginning:
+Once backend is up and running, just navigate to the desired sample source folder,for example, start from the beginning:
 ```
 .\redux-chat-front\01_ES6\00_start\
 ```